directus/directus/docs/guides/extensions/panels-display-data-vonage.md

 <img src="https://marketing.directus.app/assets/31ac7437-99ed-44fe-9b75-b21c92198fda.png" alt="Table with header Messages shows several items with status, sent delative date, a recipient ID, and a provider">

-Panels can only talk to internal Directus services, and can't reliably make external web requests.
+Panels can only talk to internal Directus services, and can't reliably make external web requests because browser security protections prevent these cross-origin requests from being made.
 To create a panel that can interact with external APIs, this guide will create a bundle of an endpoint (that can make external requests) and a panel (that uses the endpoint).

 ## Before You Start